cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/4-migration-leaderboard.md

 * Run v2 checkers.
 * Confirm that you now have a correct leaderboard.

-Start your engines.
+Start your engines!

 ### Launch v1.1

-After committing your changes, in a shell, checkout v1.1 of checkers with the content of the CosmJS client work:
+After committing your changes, in a shell checkout v1.1 of checkers with the content of the CosmJS client work:

 ```sh
 $ git checkout player-info-migration